learn-co-curriculum/hs-nested-data-structures-mini-lab/README.md

 Bonus: Use an each loop with another each loop to puts a string for each key value pair belonging to a city.
 For example, for Miami you should see:

 ```
-"The mayor of miami is Bill Deblasio"
+"The mayor of miami is Tomás Regalado"
 "The population of miami is 419777"
 "The website of miami is http://www.miamigov.com"